 City and faith leaders have been developing a resource map to discover what services and resources are currently available to support our new neighbors.
 If you are the leader of a Boston church or faith-based nonprofit that is interested in helping with the migrant care crisis, please fill out this survey so we can add you to the resource map!

-In March 2024, UniteBoston launched a campaign that culminated in Migrant Sunday on March 24.
-The campaign, titled “A Sanctuary for Strangers,” was a response to the urgent call from both the mayor and governor for churches to address the increasing number of migrants in Boston, a sanctuary city.
+UniteBoston has compiled a “A Sanctuary for Strangers” campaign, which was a response to the urgent call from both the mayor and governor for churches to address the increasing number of migrants in Boston, a sanctuary city.
 As Christians, we recognized the migrant crisis as a pressing local issue that demanded our compassionate response.

 The campaign title, “A Sanctuary for Strangers,” reflected the need for a safe and welcoming space for those who are displaced or seeking refuge.
 Scripture guides us to welcome one another as Christ has welcomed us (Romans 15:7) and to love the ‘stranger’ among us as ourselves, for we were once strangers (Leviticus 19:34; Deuteronomy 10:19).
 This call to hospitality echoed the teachings of Jesus, who urged us to care for “the least of these” (Matthew 25:40).